Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Corollaries and Applications

 \textbf{Remark:} It would seem that this result should be true for $p>n$, and probably $p \geq 1$, but our methods do not yield these sharper results.

-We next prove a result on the existence of Poincar\'e inequalities on spaces deformed by Muckenhoupt-weights (recall Definiton \ref{def:muckenhoupt}).
+We next prove a result on the existence of Poincar\'e inequalities on spaces deformed by Muckenhoupt-weights (recall Definition \ref{def:muckenhoupt}).
 In a geodesic doubling space any generalized $A_\infty(\mu)$-measure is doubling.
-The assumptions can be slightly weakened but counter-examples can be constructed if $(X,d,\mu)$ is just doubling. \begin{lemma} Let $(X,d,\mu)$ be a $D$-measure doubling geodesic metric measure space.
+The geodesic assumption below can be slightly weakened but counter-examples can be constructed if $(X,d,\mu)$ is just doubling. \begin{lemma} Let $(X,d,\mu)$ be a $D$-measure doubling geodesic metric measure space.
 Then any Radon measure $\nu \in A_{\infty}(\mu)$ is doubling. \end{lemma}